egnimos/Django-Rest_Practice/README.md

 ### and we will cover some important features like of the production app with HLD and LLD design
 ### and with small datasturcture course
 ### Thank you !! :)

+Hi!!
+Welcome Back
+I hope you are fine
+As today we will learn Request and Response and
+So lets get started :)

+Now we will start with "class based views sets"